foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD04-templatejson.md

 }
 ```

-Those two properties correspond with the two entity types that you can make changes to in your template.json.
+Those two properties correspond with the two document types that you can make changes to in your template.json.
 They both support 3 properties:

 ```json
 {